 Cymbalta (duloxetine) is a drug commonly prescribed for these conditions, which include depression, anxiety, and certain chronic pain issues.

-As with all similar drugs, stopping Cymbalta can cause withdrawal side effects, some of which can be difficult to live with.
 Whether you’re planning to stop Cymbalta or are already weaning yourself off of it, there are steps you can take to minimize these symptoms.